Decorating With Vintage Christmas Decorations

 Vintage ugly Christmas sweaters.

 And finally, I saw these beauties in Ag’s Vintage Cove and had to share them.
 Because while you’re styling your home with vintage Christmas decor, you can also style yourself.
+Look in your own closet to see if you can find anything red, green, or ugly Christmas themed, and if not, check resale shops starting in October to see if people are donating theirs.

 Share